jaepass/commercejs-vuejs-cart/README.md

 </template>
 ```

-As you can see, when the click event fires it will call the `updateQuantity()` method attached to it with the quantity of the item decreased or increased by 1.
-These click events will emit the `update-quantity` event to the parent `Cart.vue` component and will pass the required data.
+As you can see, when the click event fires, it will call the `updateQuantity()` method passed into it with the quantity
+of the item decreased or increased by 1.
+These click events will emit the `updateQuantity()` to the parent `Cart.vue`
+component passing in the required data.

-For the parent component to handle the emitted event, we need to create an event handler to handle updating the line item quantity.
+For the parent component to handle the event being propagated up, we need to create an event handler to handle updating
+of the line item quantity.

 ```js
 // Cart.vue